Yagasaki7K/app-pomodoro/README.md

 # Clone Repository
 $ git clone https://github.com/Yagasaki7K/app-pomodoro.git
 $ Go to folder using terminal
-$ yarn (needs yarn installed)
+$ bun install (needs bun installed)
-$ yarn dev (if you wanna change something) // yarn start (just to see running)
+$ bun dev (if you wanna change something) // bun start (just to see running)
 ```

-If you want something, wait for `yarn build` to be obeyed, and after that open a little change decision!
+If you want something, wait for `bun vercel` to be obeyed, and after that open a little change decision!

 # 🐛 Issues

-Feel free to **file a new issue** with a respective title and description on the [Onigiri Hardcore](https://github.com/Yagasaki7K/app-pomodoro/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [Appomodoro](https://github.com/Yagasaki7K/app-pomodoro/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

 # 🎉 Contributing